Contact the team

 • occupational therapists

-• a specialist nurse practitioner
+• specialist practitioners

 • dietitians

 The physical monitoring part of our team run by Kernow Health includes physical health nurses and health care assistants.
-The paediatric part of our team run by Royal Cornwall Hospitals NHS Trust and Derriford Hospital includes paediatricians and a paediatric specialist nurse.
-All 4 segments of the service work closely together to ensure that children and young people within the children and young people’s eating disorder service receive the most appropriate care for their eating disorder.
+The paediatric part of our team run by Royal Cornwall Hospitals NHS Trust and Derriford Hospital includes paediatricians and paediatric specialist nurses.

 How do I make a referral to the service?

 The best way to make a referral to our service is to visit your GP in the first instance.
-They will be able to access our referral form via the referral management service.
-The form prompts for specific information that we need in order to accept and process your referral, including:
+They will be able to access our referral form via the Referral Management Service.

 • weight and height